BCLibraries/burns-exhibits/content/Pirate-Treasures-II/large-image-gallery-page - Ireland.md

                 headline="“*[The Irish Songbook.
 75 Songs Collected, Adapted, Written, and Sung by the Clancy Brothers & Tommy Makem](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21315692330001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*.
 New York: Oak Publications, 1979." size="medium"
                 align="left" %}}
 Óró, you are welcome home!
 Padraic Pearse (1879-1916)

-Welcome o woman who was so afflicted,
+Welcome O woman who was so afflicted,
 It was our ruin that you were in bondage
 Our fine land in the possession of thieves,
 Sold to the foreigners.